Mona0102/TikTok-Trend-Detection/README.md

 ## Technical Challenges
 ### 1. Data Source and Quality
+We extracted over 10k videos from 13 hashtags.
+We also extracted over 300k comments from 13 hashtags.

 #### 1.1 API
-The project uses an existing API called [TikTok Scraper API](https://rapidapi.com/JoTucker/api/tiktok-scraper2/) on Rapid API.
+The project used an existing API called [TikTok Scraper API](https://rapidapi.com/JoTucker/api/tiktok-scraper2/) on Rapid API.
 Because of the time restraint of the project, we decided to go with existing APIs instead of building our own scraper.
 We analyzed potential data sources, including the official APIs of Facebook, Instagram, and Twitter, and concluded that these official APIs provided limited data.
 Besides, data collected from these platforms contained a lot of robot-generated or irrelevant information.

 We also considered the social media platform TikTok because of its increasing popularity.
 Its abundance of genuine user-generated content produces valuable trends businesses don't want to miss out on.